- 6 min

 WordPress is by far the most popular content management system on the planet.
 It has some truly remarkable features that make its management a breeze for everyone.
 However, there are certain functions that are “hidden” from the eyes of ordinary users and require some digging around to leverage them to the maximum.
 One of these is duplicating pages.
 In this post, we discuss several simple and more sophisticated methods to perform this task in WordPress.

-PSD2HTML has been active in the web development and design market for over a decade and a half.
+PSD2HTML has been active in the web development, WordPress development and design market for over a decade and a half.
 We’ve successfully built thousands of online stores and sites based on a range of content management systems.
 The largest share among these belongs to the world’s most popular platform for creating and modifying content — WordPress.

 There’s nothing we don’t know about this tool — something that the community and our clients can attest to.
 With every major release, WordPress gets new features (the multisite function, the Gutenberg editor, etc.) that make it more convenient and modern.

 In addition to the core functionality, there are a huge number of supplementary tools to handle every task that users might need to perform.
 These include helpful plugins, ready-to-apply themes, page builders, and developer solutions.
 In short, you have every reason to keep the “Proudly powered by WordPress” credit in the footer of your site (although you can always remove it).